compsocialscience/summer-institute/2026/habib/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-Habib.
 - A possible topic, method, or question you would like to focus on for a collaborative project

 **In order to be guaranteed full consideration, all application materials must be submitted by 30th April 2026.** All application materials must be submitted through this [Google Form](https://forms.gle/3yGkb9aqH1kbWSEr8).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by {decision date not yet determined}, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by **7th May 2026**, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.habib@gmail.com.